zwadhams/AutoVulnDiscovery/Assignment2/README.md

 We got crashes by varying the length of the bofy of the message, and by varying the length of the value for the CC field in the protocol commands. <br/>

 To generate random length body: <br/>
-Comment body variable and the call to escape_dots that follows it.
-Then uncomment the call to random body and up to the call to escape_dots.
-Then run the fuzzer.
+Set the randon_body_length global variable to True.
+Make sure the random_cc_address is set to False.
 After an interruption in one of the execution of the servers, you can hit control + c to stop everything.
 To look for a crash message from the sanitizer you can run:
 ```
 grep -i "sanitizer" voidsmtpd_*.log
 ```
 From the results, you can open any log file that has a sanitizer crash message and look for it.
 Look for the from address, and the you can locate the smtp_interaction_fromAddress_randomInt.txt file that produced the particular crash. <br/>

-To generate random to and cc random values:<br/>
+To generate random to_address and cc_address random values:<br/>
-Use the fixed body value (comment out the generate random body that we had turned on before).
-Use the generatey and generatex methods in the create message method fot the to_address and cc_address fields, respectively.
+Set the random_cc_address to True.
+Make sure the random_body_length is set to False.
 The rest of the process is the same as before.<br/>